If you’ve been noticing your laptop getting hotter and running more slowly than usual lately, don’t ignore it.

 Another sign that your laptop is overheating is the massive performance drop you’ll notice.
 A hot laptop will run like it’s from 2006.
 Your programs and apps slow to a crawl.
 Browser windows take longer to load.
 Even typing or moving the mouse pointer happens more slowly than usual.

 The reason this happens is simply self-preservation.
 The laptop is throttling back the performance of its own hardware to try to bring its temperature back to within a normal range.
-If it continued to operate unimpeded and the temperature kept rising, the hardware would become vulnerable to long term damage.
+If it kept running at full speed and the temperature kept rising, long-term damage becomes more likely.

 The Fan Gets Louder